 Enable virtual background

-When a user presses the button, you call
+When a user presses the button, you check if the user's device supports the virtual background feature.
+If

 enableVirtualBackgroundto enable background blur.
 When the user presses the button again, you change the virtual background to a solid color.
 On the next button press, you set a